gitmachtl/scripts/cardano/testnet/README.md

 ## Changes to the Operator-Workflow when Hardware-Wallets are involved - MultiWitnesses

-Many step in the workflow using also Hardware-Wallet are pretty much the same as before.
+Many steps in the workflow are pretty much the same with or without a Hardware-Wallet involved.
 But there were changes needed to some steps and scripts calls.

-**The Hardware-Wallet Section is in progress, please visit again later to see if there are any updates**
+:construction: **The Hardware-Wallet Section is in progress, please visit again later to see if there are any updates**

 # Examples in Online-Mode